 Professionalizing the Field of Direct Care with House Memorial 37 Task Force

-Frances Vescoso, a resident of Las Cruces, has been called a mother who truly feels the she will need to live another 67 years so she can take care of her son, one who was brain damaged at birth and who functions today at the level of a four or five year-old.
-Frances is worried that no else will be able to competently care for her son when she is gone.
+Frances Vescoso, a resident of Las Cruces, has been called a mother who truly feels that she will need to live another 67 years so she can take care of her son, one who was brain damaged at birth and who functions today at the level of a four or five year-old.
+Frances is worried that no one else will be able to competently care for her son when she is gone.
 For this reason, Frances called state Representative Jeff Steinborn in early 2009 and asked that he sponsor a memorial to address her concern.

 As a result, the House Memorial 37 Task Force (“Task Force”) was created during the 2009 Regular Session of the New Mexico legislature.
 The memorial requests a study to plan and implement a training and education program leading to credentialing of individuals who work as direct caregivers for individuals with disabilities and with elderly New Mexicans.

 The topic is especially timely for New Mexico for several reasons, including predicted workforce shortages in health care and other fields, significant increases in the elderly population in the state, and an increased focus on consumer choice and home and community-based care.

 Average wages for caregivers in the state of New Mexico are much lower for people in these occupations than for other occupations.
 In New Mexico, a home health aid worker earns approximately $8.00 per hour, $7.53 per hour less than that of an average New Mexico worker.
 While average hourly wages for direct caregivers increased ten percent from $6.62 (1999), these are wages at 150 percent of the Federal Poverty Level!